Toukie Smith: Personal life

-From 1985 to 1996, Smith's long–term partner was actor Robert De Niro, with whom she had twin sons (Aaron Kendrick De Niro and Julian Henry De Niro, born 1995) conceived by in vitro fertilization and delivered by a surrogate mother.
+From 1988 to 1996, Smith's partner was actor Robert De Niro, with whom she had twins conceived by in vitro fertilization and delivered by a surrogate mother.

 Smith said that the name "Toukie" comes from her grandmother, who used to play her a song about a fire engine that had a lot of energy.
-She now resides in NYC in Battery Park City.
+She now resides in Battery Park City, New York.